William H. Seely III

-William H. Seely III is a major general in the United States Marine Corps, who served as the 35th Commandant of the Joint Forces Staff College (JFSC) in Norfolk, Virginia from August 2020 to August 2021.
-He began serving as the Director of Marine Corps Intelligence in August 2021.
+William H. Seely III is a retired major general in the United States Marine Corps who served as commandant of the Dwight D. Eisenhower School for National Security and Resource Strategy from July 2023 to April 2025.
+He most recently served as the Director of Marine Corps Intelligence from August 2021 to July 2023, and as the 35th Commandant of the Joint Forces Staff College from August 2020 to August 2021.
+In June 2024 he was named as the next commandant of the Virginia Tech Corps of Cadets.
+He took command on April 1, 2025.

 Education

-He graduated with a Bachelor's Degree from American University, Washington D.C. and was commissioned through Naval Reserve Officers Training Corps (NROTC), George Washington University (1989).
-He earned a Master's Degree from Oklahoma State University, National Intelligence University, and the Naval War College with distinction.
+He graduated with a bachelor's degree from American University, Washington D.C. and was commissioned through Naval Reserve Officers Training Corps (NROTC), George Washington University (1989).
+He earned a master's degree from Oklahoma State University, National Intelligence University, and the Naval War College with distinction.

 Military education

 In 1989, he graduated from The Basic School in Quantico, Virginia.

 In 1990, he graduated from the Basic Communication Officer Course in Quantico, Virginia.

 In 1991, he graduated from United States Army Airborne School.

 In 1992, he graduated from United States Navy SCUBA School.

 In 1993, he graduated from MAGTF Intelligence Officers Course.

 In 1994, he graduated from Weapons and Tactics Instructor Course.

 In 1995, he graduated from the United States Army Military Intelligence Officer Advanced Course.

 In 1996, he graduated from Amphibious Warfare School, Non-Resident Course.

 In 1996, he graduated from Urban Reconnaissance Course.

 In 2002, he graduated from United States Marine Corps Command and Staff College, Non-Resident Course (JPME-1).

 In 2003, he graduated from Survival, Evasion, Resistance and Escape (SERE) School.

 In 2005, he graduated from the Post-Graduate Intelligence Program DIA.

 In 2010, he graduated from the College of Naval Warfare, Naval War College (JPME-II).

 In 2014, he graduated from the Senior Planners Course at the Marine Corps University.